jefferyandwilkes/women-cinema/content/authors/corsi/_index.md

 ---
 # Display name
-title: Barbera Corsi
+title: Barbara Corsi

 # Full Name (for SEO)
-first_name: Barbera
+first_name: Barbara
 last_name: Corsi

 # Is this the primary user of the site?